StasAbrosimov/HomeSandBox/README.md

 # HomeSandBox
-Prototypes, Edu projects and so on.
+Prototypes, Edu projects, help tools and so on.
-Visual Studio only